Universal Translation Services

 1. Invite Linguistic Experts:

-If someone is not fluent in English, then the only way to make them feel comfortable during the meeting is to invite an interpreter.
-However, if you are inviting an interpreter, make sure that the conversation is shorter so it can be interpreted in time.
-Plan all of your presentations with this thought in mind that the interpreter will have to explain all of it to the attendees so they shouldn’t be too long.
+If someone is not fluent in English, the only way to make them feel comfortable during the meeting is to invite an interpreter.
+However, if you are requesting an interpreter, ensure the conversation is shorter to be interpreted in time.
+Plan all your presentations with the thought that the interpreter will have to explain it to the attendees, so they shouldn’t be too long.

 1. Get Your Business Cards Ready:

 Exchanging cards is very common in Tokyo.
-Even if you are only going to meet someone once, you should hand over your card to them.
-But it is important that your card has your details in both English and Japanese.
+Even if you only meet someone once, you should hand over your card to them.
+But your card must have your details in both English and Japanese.
 And while presenting the card, use both hands and keep it between your thumbs and index fingers.

 1. Introductions:

-Handshakes are not very popular, but if you do want to go for them, remember that the Japanese prefer light ones.
+Handshakes are not very popular, but if you want them, remember that the Japanese prefer light ones.
 The best way to greet someone is by bowing at 45 degrees with your hands on the side (if you are a man) or joined in front of your belly (if you are a woman).

 1. Conservative Dressing:

-Even in industries where there are no strict dress codes, the Japanese prefer to dress conservatively.
+Even in industries with no strict dress codes, the Japanese prefer conservatively.
 Both men and women go for conservative clothing for all types of settings.

 1. Slip-on Shoes:

-In Tokyo, you may have to visit places with your investors where shoes are not allowed.
-If you are wearing slip-ons, you won’t have any problem taking off and putting on your shoes.
+In Tokyo, you may have to visit places with your investors where shoes are prohibited.
+If you wear slip-ons, you won’t have any problem taking off and putting on your shoes.
 You should also wear new socks, so you don’t get embarrassed in front of your hosts when you take off your shoes.

 1. Brochures:

-The way you introduce your company is very important in Tokyo.
+The way you introduce your company is critical in Tokyo.
 Since the people of Japan love paper-based introductions, you can get brochures printed and distribute them during a presentation.
 Make sure they are translated into Japanese too.
-Even if your audience is fluent in English, they will be happier if you provide them with content in their language.
+Even if your audience is fluent in English, they will be happier if you provide content in their language.

 1. Be Punctual: